jgbarah/aframe-playground/figures-03/README.md

 The first line will requite the plugin, and the last lines, to be included as a property of `module.exports`, will actually launch the plugin.
-It will generate an HTML in the `dist` directory (because that's our output directory), using the name `index.html`
+It will generate an HTML file in the `dist` directory (because that's our output directory), using the name `index.html`
 (because of the property `filename`),